will-langdale/matchbox/README.md

 foo@bar:~$
 The Company Matching Service linker requires the following objects:

-cluster_select: A selecter to get fields from one or more tables.
-Use cmf.selecter(s) to help
+cluster_select: A selector to get fields from one or more tables.
+Use cmf.selector(s) to help
-data_select: A selecter to get fields from the table you wish to join.
-Use cmf.selecter(s) to help
+data_select: A selector to get fields from the table you wish to join.
+Use cmf.selector(s) to help
 link_settings: A dictionary of fields you wish to match on.
 Use cmf.report.linkers(linker="cms", arg="link_settings") to help

 You may also wish to define: